 - 1 cup shredded mozzarella cheese

-- Brown sausage in a skillet unit it is cooked through.
-Slice sausage into bite-sized pieces.
+- Brown the sausages in a skillet until they are cooked through.
+Remove from the skillet and slice into bite-sized pieces.

-- Stir in cooked pasta, add pasta sauce and add Italian seasoning blend.
-Stir in Italian sausage.
-Top with cheese.
-If you skillet is oven proof you can pop it under the broiler for a couple of minutes and let the cheese brown.
-You can garnish the top with chopped basil or chopped parsley.
+- If your skillet is ovenproof, you can pop it under the broiler for a few minutes and let the cheese brown.
+Garnish with chopped basil or parsley, if desired.